Birds With Orange Heads

 Distinctive Features

-The Japanese Robin is about 15 centimeters long.
-It has bright orange on top and brown-gray below.
+The Japanese Robin is about 15 centimetres long.
+It has bright orange on top and brown-grey below.
 Plus, It likes forests but also visits parks and gardens.

-It eats insects, worms, and fruits.
-This shows how well it can adapt to different places.
-Its moves with the seasons are a wonder of nature.
+It eats insects, worms, and fruits, which shows how well it can adapt to different places.
+Its movement with the seasons is a wonder of nature.

 10. Scarlet-headed Blackbird